grafana-operator/grafana-operator-experimental/docs/blog/v5-getting-started.md

 But this time we will do some modifications to it.

 Same settings but updating the label and the name to show case that we can run multiple instances of grafana without any issues.
 You will need to adapt your hostname to the domain of your picking.
+Or you can use [nip.io](https://nip.io/) which will forward traffic to your local deployment.

 ```shell
 kubectl apply -f - <<EOF